pasperry6/570BERT/README.md

 # 570BERT
 1) How to run the experiments:
 There are three main experiments that I ran to test my BERT model.
 They are pretty simple to get running, especially because the code is in a juypter notebook.
 After commenting out some cells and modifying the path to file, simply run all the cells to get the output in the last cell of the notebook.
+The test results that I achieved were not what I usually got, though.
+The accuracy is pretty inconsistent.

 To train BERT on sentences that you would like to write yourself, uncomment the "text" definition in the 5th cell.
 This cell has a comment "to use whatever text you want" at the top.
 To use your own sentences, just make sure to add a newline character at the end of each sentence.